SHU-red/EMP2_TouchEmulator/README.md

 - All shown informations are gathered by ...
   - ... trial and error search electrical wiring for CAN-Buses
   - ... sniffing CAN and reverse engineer CAN behaviour when e.g. StSt function is toggled
-- The shown content (Pins, Colors, Positions, IDs, ...) are detemined from a Toyota Proace City, thats why you have to expect deviations to other models

 ## Description